-Another trial is to reduce the proportion of negative samples through negative sampling, thereby increasing the estimated CTR.
+Another trial is to reduce the proportion of negative samples through negative sampling~\cite{mikolov2013distributed}, thereby increasing the estimated CTR.
 This may consequently increase the gradient of negative samples because their gradients are proportional to the estimated CTR (Eq.~\ref{eq: neg_grad}).
-However, optimizing quality is not only related to gradient issues but also to the quality of negative samples.
-Some studies~\cite{chen2020simple} have shown that negative samples of appropriate scale and learning difficulty contribute to learning representations of uniformity.
-Additionally, discarding negative samples can lead to information degradation, especially in datasets like Criteo that have already undergone negative sampling.
-Hence, we observe that as negative sampling becomes more aggressive, both the model's ranking and classification capabilities deteriorate in Fig.~\ref{fig: neg}, which indicates that negative sampling fails to improve performance.
+However, downsampling negative samples may lead to information degradation, especially in datasets like Criteo, which has already undergone negative sampling.
+We analyze the AUC and \LossName{} of negative sampling, and for a fair comparison, we report the calibrated results by isotonic regression~\cite{chakravarti1989isotonic,leeuw2009isotone}.
+We observe that as negative sampling becomes more aggressive, both the model's ranking and classification capabilities deteriorate in Fig.~\ref{fig: beyond_rk} (right), which indicates that negative sampling fails to improve performance.